superarts/superarts.github.io/about/index.md

 I started my programming life in 1990 with the BASIC language and decided to dedicate myself to it.
 I enjoy a lot of creative works including making video, music, and programming has always been my favorite.
 The best part I enjoy is architecture and user interface, and mobile development is my current favorite.
 I do hope I can jump into the VR scene when the hardware is ready.

-I'm living in Sydney at the moment, and wish to have a chance to work in the US.
-Please [contact me](mailto:leo@superarts.org) if offering sponsorship is an option for you.
+I'm living in Sydney at the moment, and wish to work as a tech lead or senior developer in the US.
+Please [contact me](mailto:leo@superarts.org) if offering me E3 visa sponsorship is an option for your company.
+Any and all help would be much appreciated.

 ## About This Site